dezoito/dezoito.github.io/_posts/2024-03-21-react-limited-concurrency.md

 2. Users needed a way to re-run a single inference call (a combination of a model and several params), without having to perform an entire experiment again.

-The **Tanstack-query** libray makes implementing requirement #2 trivial (by using a function called `refetchQueries()`) and, with a little help, also makes the first one easily attainable too!
+The **Tanstack-query** library makes implementing requirement #2 trivial (by using a function called `refetchQueries()`) and, with a little help, also makes the first one easily attainable too!

 <img src="https://raw.githubusercontent.com/dezoito/ollama-grid-search/main/screenshots/main.png" alt="Ollama Grid Search interface" width="720">

-Inference calls are processed one at a time, but each combination of parameters can be requeried individually.
+Inference calls are processed one at a time, but each combination of parameters can be re-queried individually.

 ## The Solution (and credit to [anton](https://stackoverflow.com/users/8571434/anton) and [spaceoso](https://stackoverflow.com/users/6090489/spaceoso) from StackOverflow)

-We were having a little trouble marrying and implementation of the Semaphore protocol with the library (and no AI was able to help), but luckly we came across this [StackOverflow post](https://stackoverflow.com/a/76953016).
+We were having a little trouble with an implementation of the Semaphore protocol, but luckily we came across this [StackOverflow post](https://stackoverflow.com/a/76953016).

 ```js
 const [selection, setSelection] = React.useState([])